OktayBalaban/OtoDecks/README.md

 # OtoDecks
-A media player which is able to play multiple tracks simultenously and with user control.
+A media player which is able to play multiple tracks simultaneously and with user control.

 Otodecks have many abilities which are expected from a media player, such as creating playlists, shuffle playlists, drag-and-drop and play in different speeds.
 Developed using C++ and JUCE Framework.